eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 # Working with Custom Formatters

-Writing an ESlint custom formatter is simple.
+Writing an ESLint custom formatter is simple.
 All that is needed is a module that exports a function that will receive the results from the execution of ESLint.

 The simplest formatter will be something like: